IsaErtunga/sudoku-solver/README.md

-# Sudoku solver 🦀
+# Sudoku solver in Go

-Simple sudoku solver written in Rust.
+Simple sudoku solver written in Go communicating to client via websockets.
 Implemented with backtracking algorithm for learning purposes.

-Forked:
-Added implementation in GO
+Forked SolidJS client